Qiskit/documentation/docs/tutorials/SqDRIFT/SqDRIFT_Tutorial_CPP/BUILD_INSTRUCTIONS.md

 ### Optional: the SBD diagonalization step

-The main CMake build fetches SBD as **source only** and does not compile it, so nothing below is needed to build or run `./SqDRIFT` itself.
+The main CMake build fetches SBD as **source only** and does not compile it, so nothing in this section is needed to build or run `./SqDRIFT` itself.
 It is required only for the final diagonalization step that turns the sampled CI strings into a ground-state energy.

 SBD needs **MPI, OpenMP, and BLAS/LAPACK**, and it builds through its own hand-edited `Configuration` file rather than through this project's CMake — plain `make` will not work until that file matches your toolchain.
 On macOS the extra wrinkle is that Apple's `clang++` rejects `-fopenmp` outright, so an OpenMP-capable compiler must be supplied.